 Because some knuckle-curves are so close to a regular knuckleball and others are so close to a regular curveball, the pitch has existed for years while simply being indentified as one or the other.
 It's quite possible that Ed Summers, who pitched for the Tigers until 1912, was the first to throw the knuckle-curve regularly, as he was well known for the varied deliveries and movement on his knuckleballs.

-Watch: Edinson Volquez strikes out Brett Lawrie on a knuckle-curve.
+Watch: Lance McCullers strikes out Chris Davis on a knuckle-curve.

 In A Call